 Getting Started Using Blackboard As An Enhancement

-Check out this different Resource Areas
+Check Out the Resource Areas

 If you are going to be using Blackboard as an enhancement in your face to face classes you will need to request an enhancement sell.
 Request link for Enhancement shells .
 If you are interested in combining sections into one shell follow the steps once you log in.